Postgraduate Diploma in Cognitive & Behaviour Therapies: CBT for Personality Difficulties (CBTpd) pathway

 Year 1 covers foundation, fundamental, basic and advanced affective disorders units made up of four x 15 credit units (2 taught, 2 supervised practice).
 One day’s training per week is provided over a 10 month period (a total of approximately 45 days including 3 week blocks).
 The content of curriculum is based on the core CBT competencies framework (Roth & Pilling, 2007).

-Year 2 covers specialist units tailored to the issues faced by people who attract a diagnosis of ‘personality disorder’, made up of 4 x 15 credit units (2 taught and 2 supervised practice).
-One day’s training per week is provided over a 9 month period (a total of approximately 25 days.
+Year 2 comprises 4 x15 credit, specialist units (2 taught and 2 supervised practice), tailored to understanding and working effectively with people who present with patterns of experiencing, relating & behaving, that are persistent and pervasive, and which cause significant levels of distress.
+Such difficulties would generally meet the criteria for a ‘personality disorder’.
+One day’s training per week is provided over a 9 month period (a total of approximately 25 days).
 The content of the curriculum is based on the CBT components of Roth & Pilling’s (2013) competency framework for ‘personality disorder’.

 FOR MORE INFORMATION, PLEASE CLICK ON EACH OF THE SECTIONS BELOW